sayus2884/All_Correct/README.md

 The recommended way to deploy the project is through Vercel's platform.
 You can read this [documentation](https://nextjs.org/docs/deployment).

 If you want to use pre-existing servers or cloud services, as long as it supports hosting **Node.js** web applications, refer to this [documentation](https://nextjs.org/docs/deployment#other-hosting-options).

+If you want to get the static html files, go to the `next.config.js` and uncomment the **images** config object.
+In your command line, run `npm run export`.
+An `out` folder containing the static files wil be built inside the root folder of the project.
+You can refer to this [documentation](https://nextjs.org/docs/advanced-features/static-html-export) for clearer instructions.

 ## Recommendations